Focused on Researchers and an Annual Grant

-The PSC Foundation will consider grant requests from for profit and nonprofit businesses and organizations.
-In some cases such may recognized by the Internal Revenue Service as tax exempt public charities under sections 501(c)(3) and 509(a)(1), (2), (3) of the Internal Revenue Code, located in the United States and Puerto Rico.
-In addition, the Foundation will consider requests for funding from governmental organizations located in the United States where the purpose of the grant is to support a charitable, educational, scientific or literary purpose.
+The PSC Foundation will consider grant requests from for-profit and nonprofit businesses and organizations.
+In some cases, such may be recognized by the Internal Revenue Service as tax-exempt public charities under sections 501(c)(3) and 509(a)(1), (2), (3) of the Internal Revenue Code, located in the United States and Puerto Rico.
+Also, the Foundation will consider requests for funding from governmental organizations located in the United States where the purpose of the grant is to support a charitable, educational, scientific or literary use.
 Thus, eligible grantees may include public elementary and secondary schools, as well as public colleges and universities, public libraries and public hospitals.
 Successful requests will fall within both the current eligibility guidelines and funding priority areas established by the Foundation.
 The Foundation has established grantmaking partnerships with qualified intermediary partners to manage donations to organizations chartered on other continents.

 Organizations may only submit one request a year for funding.

 U.S., Puerto Rico, and Europe letters of inquiry must be submitted online by email.
 Paper forms will not be evaluated.

 The Foundation will not consider requests for:

 - Support to individuals

 - Religious organizations unless the gift is designated to a program that is secular in nature and benefits a broad range of the community.
 Additionally the program must have a formal mission and separate budget and staff.

 - Organizations that discriminate on the basis of race, color, religion, sex, age, national origin, sexual orientation, veteran or disability statuses in the delivery of services and in their employment practices.